JedBurke/Lemony/README.md

 ## Abandon all hope, ye who enter here

-This script is still in its infancy and is therefore subject to breaking or not doing what it's been designed to do.
+This script is still in its infancy and is therefore subject to breaking or not doing what it's been intended to do.

 ## Introduction

-Rename-py is a simple batch file renaming script written in Python 3.6.
+Lemony is a simple batch file renaming script written in Python 3.6.
 Its goal is to allow users to rename their files using regular expressions.

 ## Getting Started

-For now, clone / download the repo and run `rename.py` with Python.
+For now, clone / download the repo and run `lemony.py` with Python.
 As mentioned earlier, the script has been written targetting Python version 3.6.

 ### Usage